BogdanSch/RoShop/wp-content/plugins/woo-product-filter/readme.txt

 * Show search and more.

 = How to add product filter to the store? =
-After creating the filter you can [add a filer it in 2 ways](https://woobewoo.com/documentation/how-to-add-woocommerce-product-filter-to-shop?utm_source=wordpress&utm_medium=addfiltertothestore&utm_campaign=filter "How to add WooCommerce product filter"): with shortcode and PHP code ( you can find them under the settings tab) or add Woo Product Filter widget.
+After creating the filter you can [add a filer it in 2 ways](https://woobewoo.com/documentation/how-to-add-woocommerce-product-filter-to-shop?utm_source=wordpress&utm_medium=addfiltertothestore&utm_campaign=filter "How to add WooCommerce product filter"): with shortcode and PHP code ( you can find them under the settings tab) or add WBW Product Filter widget.

 * **Input shortcode**
 Copy Shortcode and paste it to your website content.
 Product Filter plugin will display the filter you created on the appropriate post/page using settings you tuned in this filter.